Arjunmehta312/Gambling-Simulator/README.md

 - **Rolling Dice:** The player chooses a target number and chooses whether the dice 'Rolls Over' or 'Rolls Under' and click 'Roll Dice'.
 - **Winning:** The player wins if the number obtained post rolling matches their bet prediction.
 The Bet amount is won by the player if he wins the bet else the player looses that amount.

-### How to Play Limbo
+### How to Play Blackjack

-- **Placing Bets:** Players place their bets and predict a multiplier value.
-- **Game Start:** The game generates a random multiplier.
+- **Initial Deal:** Each player is dealt two cards, and the dealer receives two cards (one face up and one face down).
+- **Player’s Turn:** Players can choose to 'hit' (receive another card) or 'stand' (keep their current hand).
+They can also 'double down' (double their bet and receive one more card) or 'split' (if the two initial cards are of the same value).
+- **Dealer’s Turn:** The dealer reveals their face-down card and must hit until their hand value is 17 or higher.
-- **Winning:** The player wins if the generated multiplier is higher than their predicted value.
-The payout is calculated based on the predicted multiplier and the actual multiplier.
+- **Winning:** The player wins if their hand value is closer to 21 than the dealer’s without exceeding 21.
+A hand value over 21 is a 'bust,' resulting in an automatic loss.

 ## Application Features